The death of this indie ad agency should be a wake-up call to brand marketers

 “Our motto is: We will not do what we’re told,” he said.
 “We’ll do what we think is right.
 I just had too many experiences when I did relax my standards, did what I was told, [then] it didn’t work, and we got fired.”

 That ability to stand by high creative standards echoes a sentiment core to what Nike’s long-time agency Wieden+Kennedy believes has made it so successful.
-As W+K New York managing director Neal Arthur told me last year, “You need to be able to say, ‘I get they want to talk about the Chrysler 200, but let’s be honest, it looks like a rental car.’ ”
+As W+K New York managing director Neal Arthur told me last year, “You need to be able to say, ‘I get they want to talk about the Chrysler 200, but let’s be honest, it looks like a rental car.'”

 The most common lament around the shift to more project-based work has been for the loss of value in the kind of deeper relationships that is credited with creating the best work and long-term results.
 Clients clearly feel they can justify losing that value and more than make up for it with what they gain in diversifying the sources of creative ideas with multiple partners.
 On the flip side, the financial uncertainty inherent in project-based relationships may also mistakenly put all the creative cards in the hands of clients.